Since the early 1930’s, the NGF has kept the definitive database of U.S. golf facilities.

 The NGF’s facility count has historically looked at “doors” – a business location where golf can be played at one or more golf courses.

-So, properties like Bandon Dunes Golf Resort in Oregon or Bethpage State Park in New York are counted as one facility, but have five unique golf courses served by a single clubhouse.
+So, a property like Bethpage State Park in New York is counted as one facility, but has five unique golf courses all served by a single clubhouse.
 The Streamsong Golf Resort in Florida is counted as two facilities, but three courses, as the original Red and Blue courses are served by one clubhouse and the property’s newer Black Course has a separate clubhouse of its own.

 The terms “facility” and “course” are occasionally used interchangeably both in and out of the golf industry, but they can be quite different.
 Throughout the years, many media outlets have taken the NGF’s total number for facilities – there are 14,613 in the U.S. – and conflated that with courses.
 In actuality, there are 16,693 golf courses in the U.S. that have at least nine holes and, more typically, 18 holes.